• Skip to main content

 The Bed’s Too Big Without You by The Police

 The Bed’s Too Big Without You was the final single from The Police’s 1979 album Reggatta de Blanc.
-It was their second studio album and it also included the hit singles Message in a Bottle and Walking on the Moon.
+It was their second studio album and it also included the hit singles Message in a Bottle and Walking on the Moon (which should have been included in our list of songs with the word walking in the title).

 The Bed’s Too Big Without You did not see the same success as those two songs.
 It never made a dent on the charts, but critics did heap praise on the track.